SteveB29/shop-shop-Redux/README.md

 - React shopping app with Redux managing global state and Stripe integration for checkout
 - App cloned from the [shop-shop](https://github.com/SteveB29/shop-shop) repo which was built following Uconn's coding bootcamp
 - This app is refactored to use Redux as it's global state instead of Context API
-- Utilizes Redux's <Provider> to make the store accessable to all nested components
+- Utilizes Redux's Provider component to make the store accessible to all nested components
-- Uses useDispatch to dispatch all state updates to the store
+- Uses useDispatch to dispatch all state updates to make a new state
 - Uses useSelector to subscribe to state data

 ## Deployed application and GitHub